The International Projects team are incredibly busy with projects in Kenya, Uganda and across eastern Europe.Details

-The Rotary Club of Middleton is currently looking new members interested in supporting and fund-raising for good causes in Middleton.
-If you are interested in finding out more about the activities of the Rotary Club of Middleton please contact Janice Powell at firstname.lastname@example.org.
+Rotary Middleton is looking for new members interested in supporting and fund-raising for good causes in Middleton.
+If you are interested in finding out more about the activities of Rotary Middleton please contact firstname.lastname@example.org or download an application form

-To be a modern-day family Rotary Club, working in the spirit of the ideals & objectives of Rotary, achieving the club objectives of serving those in need in our community and further afield.
+To be a modern-day family Rotary Club, working in the spirit of the ideals and objectives of Rotary, achieving the club objectives of serving those in need in our community and further afield.

-The Rotary Club of Middleton has been in existence for many years and today it is a lively and successful club.
-In the Rotary year 2013/14 we celebrated our 80th Birthday
+Rotary Middleton has been in existence for many years and today it is a lively and successful club.
+This year we are celebrating our 89th Birthday, 89 years of service to Middleton, the UK and the wider world.

 We are part of Rotary International in Great Britain and Ireland which in turn is part of Rotary International, a world-wide organisation.